 It is said that the art of expertly guiding a GRABONG is to move a bulky object such as a long stick so skilfully that it appears soft as a rope and thus effortlessly overcomes the opponent’s defense.
 A snake knows no obstacles.
 A GRABONG can be used one-handed and two-handed.
 The entire length of the staff is used for attack and defense.

-The effective range of the body‘s own weapons (fist, foot, elbow and knee) is extended by the quarterstaff.
-Conversely, the hand-to-hand elements of GRABONG (especially the kicking techniques) represent a shortening or supplementation of the staff techniques.
-Similar to the DAAB, the GRABONG uses the centre of rotation of the weapon to divert the power of an opponent‘s attack into a counter technique.
+Although the GRABONG is a relatively long weapon with a correspondingly high range, it is rarely used in this way.
+Unlike other stick fighting styles, GRABONG does not necessarily require a free space.
+GRABONG was expressly designed for use in confined and obstructed environments (e.g. in the jungle or on the battlefield).
+The fighting distance of the bodily weapons (fist, foot, elbow and knee) is extended by the staff.
+Conversely, the unarmed fighting methods contained in the GRABONG (especially the kick techniques) represent a shortening or addition to the staff fighting techniques.
+Similar to DAAB, the GRABONG uses the center of rotation of the weapon to divert the force of an enemy attack into a counter technique.

 An experienced GRABONG-Warrior knows how to deal with long staffs and body length objects of all kinds.
 He incorporates both bodily weapons and ground fighting into his fighting style.
 Through his handling techniques he switches between different hand positions and distances.
 On contact he manipulates the opponent’s weapon in his favor.
 Multidisciplinary trained GRABONG-Warriors can alternately wield their staff like a quarterstaff (full stick length), a (Thai-)sword (half stick length) or a knife (a sixth stick length).
 He uses knowledge from LING LOM to apply leverage techniques or to disturb the opponent’s balance.